Cupprum/git-render/post.md

 Plotly can be used to easily visualize this tree in browser.
 It allows for simple configuration based on which its easy to highlight different information about the project.

+ It can also be used to provide other useful information, like how many different people used to collaborate on the specific files.

-I especially appreciate the simplicity of these two libraries.
-How nicely they fit together and can be used in symbiosis in order to create neat renders.
+I especially appreciate the simplicity of these two libraries, and that its possible to quickly change them to render different interesting data.

+For instance the size of tiles can depend on the sizes of files.
+Or we can also render the amount of collaborators on each specific file.

+These couple of lines can be useful when analyzing small git repos, like for instance when each microservice is its own repo.
+However if you try to run it against something larger, like try to visualize the git history of [CPython](https://github.com/python/cpython), if will fail miserably.